 Performing better than it’s ‘Go Girl’ predecessor by peaking at #66, like ‘Girl’, the minimal promotion that accompanied ‘Never’ saw it meet an unfortunately similar fate.

 With hope almost lost for the project, fans feared Ciara’s ‘Fantasy Ride’ was turning more into “Nightmare’s Journey”.
 That is, until Pop superstar Justin Timberlake assisted the R&B princess on their spicy cut ‘Love, Sex, and Magic’.

 ‘Love Sex Magic’

 The duo’s chemistry in ‘Magic’ appeared to be the potion the project needed to re-energize public interest.
-Soaring to #10, the funky number would not only lend one of Ciara’s most memorable video performances, but also her last top 10 hit on Billboard Hot 100.
+Soaring to #10, the funky number would not only lend one of Ciara’s most memorable video performances, but also her last top 10 hit on Billboard Hot 100 (to date).